heig-vd-dai-course/heig-vd-dai-course/13-java-tcp-programming/COURSE_MATERIAL.md

 ## TCP

 TCP is a transport protocol.
 It is used to transfer data between two applications.
+TCP can only do UniCast: one application can only communicate with one other application.

-TCP is a connection-oriented protocol: a connection must be established between the two applications before data can be exchanged.
+TCP is a connection-oriented protocol: a connection must be established between the two applications before data can be exchanged in a bidirectional way.

 TCP is a reliable protocol: data sent is guaranteed to be received by the other application.